Skip to Main Content

 The Broader Rio Grande do Sul Dining Picture

-Visitors arriving in Santa Maria from the serra gaúcha's better-known dining corridor , or from destinations like Primrose in Gramado or Castelo Saint Andrews in Vale do Bosque , will find a different register in Santa Maria.
+Visitors arriving in Santa Maria from the serra gaúcha's better-known dining corridor, or from destinations like Primrose in Gramado or Castelo Saint Andrews in Vale do Bosque, will find a different register in Santa Maria.
 Gramado and the surrounding highlands have developed a tourism-facing hospitality industry; Santa Maria functions as a university city and regional hub, which produces a dining scene that is less curated but often more authentic in its relationship to everyday Gaucho food culture.
 That is not a consolation; it is a different value proposition.

-The Italian-Brazilian cantina format, at its leading, is about abundance without waste: pasta made from flour milled nearby, sauces built from pork fat and local tomatoes, wine chosen for the table rather than the list.
+The Italian-Brazilian cantina format, at its finest, is about abundance without waste: pasta made from flour milled nearby, sauces built from pork fat and local tomatoes, wine chosen for the table rather than the list.
 The south of Brazil has been producing its own wines since the early twentieth century, and while the fine-wine conversation in Brazil now extends to newer appellations like the Vale do São Francisco, Rio Grande do Sul remains the state where the everyday wine culture at table feels most embedded.
 Restaurants like Olivetto Restaurante E Enoteca in Campinas or Mina in Campos do Jordão operate in more refined enoteca formats, but the baseline wine literacy in the Gaucho south is often higher at the everyday cantina level.
 For a broader view of the national dining conversation, our full Santa Maria restaurants guide maps how the city's options distribute across cuisine type and price point.

 Planning a Visit